skytruong90/Access_Control_Management_GUI/README.md

 ## This is the login in Screen of the GUI.
 <img src="Screenshot_2022-07-10_173243.png" width="400">

-## This is the class diagram that explain how the layout of the project.
+## This is the class diagram that explain the layout of the project.
 <img src="unknown.png" width="400">

 ## This is the main interface of the GUI, where you can add buiding, room, suite and employees.